PlutoLang/plutolang.github.io/docs/New Operators.md

 ```

 :::info
-Compound operators will call the same metamethods as the normal arithmetic operation would.
+Compound operators are syntactic sugar.
+They'll call the same metamethods as their non-compound counterparts.
 :::

 ## Coalescing Operator